brigadecore/blog/content/2022-04-15-our-secure-supply-chain-obsession.md

 ## Wrapping Up

-All the advancements we've discussed here have already been incorporated into the latest releases of all Brigade peripherals (gateways, dashboards, etc.) and the upcoming Brigade v2.4.0 release will incorporate the same advancements into Brigade itself.
+All the advancements we've discussed here have already been incorporated into the latest releases of Brigade and all its peripheral components -- gateways, dashboards, etc.

 Happy hacking, everyone!
 Stay secure!